manialib/formatting/README.md

 Modify styles of a sring:

-> Note the String fluent interface which allows to chain methods calls
+> Note the String fluent interface which allows to chain method calls

 ```php
 use Manialib\Formatting\String;